ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         Which is why I understand how nice it can be to pass off a project—such as writing a video script—to someone who can look at it from a fresh perspective.
 Someone who can take it, run with it, and bring it to life.
 Someone like me.

+        Need a creative partner to write a solid script and hype the squad?
+I'm your guy.
       image: /img/magic-pie-copy-icon-video.svg
 cta:
   title1: See it.